mesosphere/dcos-kubernetes-quickstart/README.md

 ```

 Clean up.
+**Note:** Make sure to run `make destroy-dcos` before this, as otherwise you will need to delete all cloud resources manually!.
 ```
 make clean
 ```

 ## Documents

-For more details, please see the [docs folder](docs) and as well check the official [service docs](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.3.0-1.7.10-beta)
+For more details, please see the [docs folder](docs) and as well check the official [service docs](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.4.0-1.9.0-beta)

 ## Community
 Get help and connect with other users on the [mailing list](https://groups.google.com/a/dcos.io/forum/#!forum/kubernetes) or on DC/OS community [Slack](http://chat.dcos.io/) in the #kubernetes channel.